fhalab/substrate_aware_zs/README.md

-# REVIVAL2
-A repository for the REVIVAL2 project, applying SSMuLA to non-native functions.
+## About
+A repository for our paper titled "Substrate-Aware Zero-Shot Predictors for Non-Native Enzyme Activities"

 ## Environments
-* The main environment is `REVIVAL.yml`
+* The main environment is `substrate_aware.yml`
-* The `coves.yml` and `esmif.yml` files are conda environment for the COVES and ESMIF zero-shot calcualtion, respectively.
+* The `coves.yml`, `esmif.yml`, and `plip.yml` files are conda environment for the COVES, ESM-IF, and PLIP zero-shot calcualtion, respectively.
+* Frozen versions of the dependencies can be found under `envs/fronzen/`.

 ### Vina
 * Install vina following the instructions in the documentation [here](https://autodock-vina.readthedocs.io/en/latest/installation.html)